-Perhaps, in preparation of this mass Earthling Earth exodus…. the human species for colonizing the moon, people may even develop, “underwater cities,” here on Earth.
+Perhaps, in preparation of this mass Earthling Earth exodus…. the human species to colonize the moon, people even begin to develop, “underwater cities,” here on Earth.
 Again, this could all take place in the next decade.
-Colonizing the ocean, “in preparation,” to create, “moon colonies,” later on down the line, is a very real possibility.
+Imagine, people colonizing the ocean, “in preparation for creating moon colonies,” in decades to come…

 The Human Race?